 The DUT is a 315 MHz superheterodyne receiver, designed for onboard automobile security/convenience applications, and as such, it is powered from an automotive 12 VDC source.
 It is housed in a plastic case approximately 6 by 3 by 1.5 inches.
-RF antenna is mounted on the PCB.
+Depending on part number, this receiver may have either an integral antenna mounted on the PCB or an external amplified antenna connected via a coaxial cable.
 For testing, a generic harness was provided by the manufacturer.
 In the receiver digital section, the decoding, signal processing, etc. are performed by a microprocessor timed by an 16.0 MHz oscillator.